-The consolidated financial statements incorporate the financial statements of the Company and the entities controlled by the Company (i.e., its subsidiaries, including structured entities).
+The consolidated financial statements incorporate the financial statements of the Company and the entities controlled by the Company.

-Income and expenses of subsidiaries acquired or disposed of during the period are included in the consolidated statement of comprehensive income from the effective dates of acquisitions up to the effective dates of disposals, as appropriate.
+Income and expenses of subsidiaries acquired or disposed of during the period are included in the consolidated statement of profit or loss and other comprehensive income from the effective dates of acquisitions up to the effective dates of disposals, as appropriate.

-When necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies into line with those of the Group.
+When necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies into line with those used by the Group.